-There are two online courses on EBMEDS clinical decision support in Oppiportti by Duodecim:
+There are two online courses on Duodecim Clinical Decision Support available in Oppiportti by Duodecim:

 - Basics of clinical decision support

 - o The course answers the questions:

 - What is clinical decision support?

 - Can I utilise it in my own work?

-- How does it work? - Clinical decision support in practical work - The course answers the questions: - How do I use clinical decision support? - What is the Comprehensive Medication Review included in clinical decision support? - And how do I use Diagnosis-specific Overview or calculators? - The course contains instructions for clinical decision support and screen captures from most electronic health record systems used in Finland.
+- How does it work?

+- Clinical decision support in practical work

+- o The course answers the questions:

+- How do I use clinical decision support?

+- What is the Comprehensive Medication Review included in clinical decision support?

+- And how do I use Diagnosis-specific Overview or calculators?

+- The course contains instructions for clinical decision support and screen captures from most electronic health record systems used in Finland.